sayanarijit/jf/README.md

 - Pass values for named placeholders using `NAME=VALUE` syntax.
 - Do not declare or pass positional placeholders or values after named ones.
 - Nesting placeholders is prohibited.
+- Variable length placeholder should be the last placeholder in a template.

 ### EXAMPLES